VilledeMontreal/hochelaga/source/_patterns/02-organisms/03-header/header-portal.md

 ---
-title: Header for the portal
+title: Header portal
 ---

 Main header for the portal website

-Add the class <code>.fixed-top</code> to fix header at the top of the browser.
-Disable to prevent weird behavior with templates and pages.
+Optionnal <code>.top-banner</code> can be added on top of main navigation.